Transparency

 New-device protections

-On top of two-factor authentication, every new browser or device that uses Easy Recovery has to pass an email confirmation step before we'll unlock your data there.
+Every new browser or device that uses Easy Recovery has to pass an email confirmation step before we'll unlock your data there.
 The first time we see a device, we email a one-click confirm link to the address on your account.
 Until you click it, the unlock is paused — your data stays encrypted on that device.

 You can review the last ten Easy Recovery unlocks at Settings → Account → Easy Recovery.
 Each entry shows when the unlock happened and whether it came from a trusted device or a new one.